imabhishek17/Leetcode-top-interview-150/Array_and_String/README.md

 (fast travels l1 to reach the cycle, l2 inside the cycle, and nk for complete cycles)

 fast = 2 * (l1 + l2)
-(since fast moves twice as fast, it travels twice the distance of slow before meeting)
+(since fast moves twice as slow, it travels twice the distance of slow before meeting)

 nk = (l1 + l2)
 (the extra distance nk that fast covers is the total of l1 + l2)